tobiassalem/CreativeTwitchApp/readme.md

 The possible improvements to the application are of course many.
 The most relevant can easily be the following.

 * Implement instrumentation and unit tests.
 Especially for the JSON deserialization. [must have]
-* Convert all async calls with callback hook methods to AsyncTasks for clarity. [nice to have]
+* Implement Android MVP (Model View Presenter) pattern for architectural clarity. [must have]
 * Convert the project to use Material Design best practices (e.g. RecycleView instead of ListView). [nice to have]
 * Implement support for more devices and screen resolutions (e.g. use Fragments and more image dpi versions). [must have]
 * Implement smarter caching for the game and stream images (at the moment WebView's out-of-the-box caching is used). [must have]